iamsid16/IOT-intershipstudio-projects/README.md

 # IOT-intershipstudio-projects
-This repository contains the project solutions.
+This repository contains in total 8 problem statements and 8 solutions for those statements.
+I have tried my best to expalin the solution in a simplified manner.
+I have used IFTTT platform for my solutions.